pnp/pnpjs/samples/custom-bundle-webpack/readme.md

-# Sample: Custom PnPjs bundle with rollup
+# Sample: Custom PnPjs bundle with webpack

-This project is an example for starting a custom bundle project using rollup.
+This project is an example for starting a custom bundle project using webpack.

 ## Steps